top of page

 Erosion Control Planning

 Fairhaven has plenty of sloped properties, especially in older neighborhoods built before proper grading was standard.
 We see the same issues in Dartmouth, New Bedford, and Marion.
 Yards slope toward the house instead of away.
 Water runs off hills and collects in low areas.
-Spring melt and heavy rain carve erosion channels that get worse every year.
+Heavy rain carves erosion channels that get worse every year.

 Before installing anything permanent like patios or planting trees, we set proper elevation and plan drainage.
 That starts with walking the property and understanding the full water picture.
 Roof runoff from gutters, uphill neighbor drainage, natural flow from higher ground, and street runoff during storms all affect how a property behaves.